Azure/KAN/docs/api/quick_start/deploy_solution_to_azure_iot_edge.md

 ```

 > [!NOTE]
-> The above sample doesn't deploy a **Symphony Agent**, which is optional.
-To deploy an Symphony agent as an  IoT Edge module, see a sample target definition in the ```symphony-k8s/samples/voe/default/target.yaml``` folder.
+> The above sample doesn't deploy a **KAN Agent**, which is optional.
+To deploy an KAN agent as an  IoT Edge module, see a sample target definition in the ```kan-k8s/samples/voe/default/target.yaml``` folder.

-## 5. Create the Symphony Solution
+## 5. Create the KAN API Solution

-The following YAMl file describes a Symphony Solution with a single component, which is based on the ```mcr.microsoft.com/azureiotedge-simulated-temperature-sensor:1.0``` container.
+The following YAMl file describes a KAN API Solution with a single component, which is based on the ```mcr.microsoft.com/azureiotedge-simulated-temperature-sensor:1.0``` container.
 Use the following to submit the file:

 ```kubectl create -f <filename>```